-At Lactation Education Resources, we’re committed to providing high-quality education that prepares you to become the best lactation consultant you can be, while ensuring you get the continuing education you need to meet your goals.
-We’re writing today to share important information about changes happening with the International Board of Lactation Consultant Examiners’® (IBLCE®) Continuing Education Recognition Points (CERPs) accreditation system and how LER is responding to support you through this transition.
+At Lactation Education Resources, we're committed to providing high-quality education that prepares you to become the best lactation consultant you can be, while ensuring you get the continuing education you need to meet your goals.
+We're writing to share an important update about the International Board of Lactation Consultant Examiners'® (IBLCE®) Continuing Education Recognition Points (CERPs) accreditation changes and great news about LER's course approvals.

 TL;DR — What You Need to Know